Note: This file is about 140K in size so may take a few seconds to load,

 corresponds closely to the text of the early Muslim writer

 Waqidi.
-Kasimirski adds an explanatory foot-note (p.263)
+Kasimirski adds an explanatory foot-note (p.263) to

-his French translation, saying that Muhammad, to the
+his French translation, saying that Muhammad, to the glee of

-the infidels, absent-mindedly or sleepily recited: “They
+the infidels, absent-mindedly or sleepily recited: “They are

 beautiful and distinguished maidens who deserve worship.”